How to Write a Business Email

 Scheduled emails will appear in a new folder called "scheduled" right under the "sent" folder.
 From there you can cancel the send at any time before the email sends.

-Caution: If you are sending information to recipients who report to you, don't send late evening emails because it can create an expectation of 24/7 work across your team.
-Schedule the emails to send at the start of normal work hours.
+Caution: If you are sending information to recipients who report to you, don't send late-evening emails.
+This can create an expectation of 24/7 work across your team.
+Schedule the emails to be sent at the start of normal work hours.

 Keyboard shortcuts